 The existing bridge would continue to be used to carry traffic during the installation of the temporary detour bridge.
 Traffic would be diverted to the two-lane temporary detour bridge while the existing bridge is removed and the new bridge is constructed.
+The temporary detour bridge would have a 5-foot-wide footpath on each side for pedestrian and bicyclist access.
 Minor roadway widening would be required to allow for alignment of the temporary detour bridge with the existing roadway.
 The existing pavement would be conformed to match the elevation of the new temporary detour bridge structure.